McTavishLab/R_OpenTree_tutorials/_episodes/06-branch-lengths.md

 teaching: 5
 exercises: 5
 questions:
-- "How do I find supporting trees?"
+- "How do I find supporting trees that include branch lengths?"
-- "How do I know if they include branch lengths"
+- "How do I subset them to include just the taxa I am interested in?"
 objectives:
 - "Learn about the opentree_chronograms object from datelife"
 - "Get source chronograms from the opentree_chronograms object for a set of taxa"
 keypoints:
-- "datelife gets chronograms using source trees from the Open Tree of Life phylesystem"
+- "datelife stored chronograms from source trees from the Open Tree of Life phylesystem"
+- "chronograms are stored in the opentree-chronograms object"
-- "chronograms are retrieved at the species level only (for now)"
+- "source chronograms are retrieved at the species level only (for now)"
 ---